-An interrupt can be generated each time the counter value reaches the TOP value by either using the OCF1A or ICF1 Flag according to the register used to define the TOP value.
+An interrupt can be generated at each time the counter value reaches the TOP value by either using the OCF1A or ICF1 Flag according to the register used to define the TOP value.
 If the interrupt is enabled, the interrupt handler routine can be used for updating the TOP value.
-However, changing the TOP to a value close to BOTTOM when the counter is running with a low or no prescaler value must be done with care since the CTC mode does not have the double buffering feature.
+However, changing the TOP to a value close to BOTTOM when the counter is running with none or a low prescaler value must be done with care since the CTC mode does not have the double buffering feature.
 If the new value written to OCR1A or ICR1 is lower than the current value of TCNT1, the counter will miss the Compare Match.
-The counter will then have to count to its maximum value (0xFFFF) and wrap around starting at 0x0000 before the Compare Match can occur.
+The counter will then have to count to its maximum value (0xFFF) and wrap around starting at 0x0000 before the Compare Match can occur.
 In many cases this feature is not desirable.
 An alternative will then be to use the fast PWM mode using OCR1A for defining TOP (WGM13:0 = 15) since the OCR1A then will be double buffered.

-For generating a waveform output in CTC mode, the OC1A output can be set to toggle its logical level on each Compare Match by setting the compare output mode bits to toggle mode (COM1A1:0 = 1).
-The OC1A value will not be visible on the port pin unless the data direction for the pin is set to output (DDR_OC1A = 1).
-The waveform generated will have a maximum frequency of $f{OC1A} = f{clk_I/O}/2$ when OCR1A is set to zero (0x0000).
+For generating a waveform output in CTC mode, the OC1A output can be set to toggle its logical level on each Compare Match by setting the Compare Output mode bits to toggle mode (COM1A1:0 = 1).
+The OC1A value will not be visible on the port pin unless the data direction for the pin is set to output (DDR\OC1A = 1).
+The waveform generated will have a maximum frequency of $f{OC1A} = f{clk\I/O}/2$ when OCR1A is set to zero (0x0000).
 The waveform frequency is defined by the following equation:

-$$f{OCnA} = \frac{f{\text{clk_I/O}}}{2 \cdot N \cdot (1 + OCRnA)}$$
+$$f{OCnA} = \frac{f{\mathsf{clk\I/O}}}{2 \cdot N \cdot (1 + OCRnA)}$$